-Bachelor of Science / Bachelor of Arts Degree • School of
+Bachelor of Arts / Bachelor of Science Degree •

 Psychology is the scientific study of behavior.
 While most psychologists are interested primarily in human behavior, many focus much of their research on the behavior of animals.
 All, however, use carefully controlled methods of observation, such as the survey or the experiment, in their effort to understand behavior.
 Psychology, like other sciences, seeks to describe, explain, predict and control the events it studies.
 Thus, psychology attempts to answer questions about the underlying processes that determine the complexity of behavior.Majoring in psychology may provide a variety of career opportunities within the fields of Public/professional service, Research, and Education.